AdobeDocs/release-notes.en/current.md

 >[!IMPORTANT]
 >
->This page may contains pre-release content for certain products and is subject to change prior to release dates.
+>This page may contain pre-release content for certain products and is subject to change prior to release dates.
 Check back frequently for updates.

 >[!NOTE]
 >